DEV-learn-co-curriculum/simple-math/README.md

 ## Modulo operator

 There is another operator that is really useful in programming.
-It's the modulo, and is represented with the percent sign `%`.
+It's the modulo, and it's represented with the percent sign `%`.
 The modulo operator gives you the remainder of a number divided by another number.
 So `5 % 3 = 2`.

 ## Math module

 Ruby has built-in methods for common math functions.
 The basic trigonometric and transcendental functions are available in the [Math module](http://ruby-doc.org/core-2.2.0/Math.html).
-This gives you access to mathematic tools such as square root, sin, cosine, and tangent via Ruby methods.
+This gives you access to mathematic tools such as square root, sine, cosine, and tangent via Ruby methods.
 To access these in your code simply refer to the module `Math` and call the method on the module.
 For example, to get the square root of 9 you'd write `Math.sqrt(9)`.
 [Read more about the Math module and the available methods.](http://ruby-doc.org/core-2.2.0/Math.html)

 ## Instructions

-Open `lib/math.rb`.
+Fork and clone this repo and open `lib/math.rb`.
 You'll find a bunch of empty methods that take numbers as arguments.
 Build the appropriate behavior for each of the following methods:
 - addition
 - subtraction
 - multiplication
 - division
 - modulo
 - square root